-Exemption involves protocols that present extremely low levels of risk to participants and include only procedures described in six specific categories of research.
-These will be reviewed administratively.
-Expedited reviews address protocols presenting no more than minimal risk to subjects and include only procedures described in nine specific categories of research.
-Expedited reviews are conducted by a limited number of assigned board members.
+Exemption involves protocols that present extremely low levels of risk to participants and include only procedures described in the Exempt Categories of research.
+These will be reviewed by a panel of IRB members.
+Expedited reviews address protocols presenting no more than minimal risk to subjects and include only procedures described in Expedited Categories of research.
+Expedited reviews are conducted by a panel of IRB members.
 Full reviews are conducted by the entire IRB and address protocols that do not meet the criteria for either an exemption or expedited review.

-What is required when a research project cannot be complete by the approved expiration date?
+What is required when a research project cannot be completed by the approved expiration date?

-All non-exempt protocols involving human participants must be reviewed by the IRB annually.
-If any project cannot be completed by the originally approved IRB expiration date, the investigator must complete a renewal application and submit it to the IRB.
-In order to avoid possible interruption, renewal applications will need to be submitted to the IRB at least two months prior to the original expiration date to avoid the inactivation of the research project.
-Exempted research does not have expiration dates, so continuing review is not required.
+Once an approval has been rendered, research must be completed within a 12-month period.
+If a project cannot be completed by the originally approved IRB expiration date, the investigator must complete a Post-Approval Change Form.
+In order to avoid possible interruption, renewal applications will need to be submitted to the IRB at least one month prior to the original expiration date to avoid the expiration of the research project.

-Enrollment of new participants cannot occur on a project if it becomes inactive.
-In addition, research intervention or interaction with already enrolled subjects must stop if a project becomes inactive.
-If a protocol becomes inactive, submission of a new Application for the Review of Human Subjects Research will be required.
+Enrollment of new participants cannot occur on a project if it expires.
+In addition, research intervention or interaction with already enrolled subjects must stop if a project is expired.
+If a protocol expires, submission of a new Application for IRB Approval will be required.

 When an investigator changes a protocol after it has been approved, what needs to be done to obtain IRB approval of any change?

-Any changes to the exempted or approved research protocol must be reviewed by the IRB prior to implementation of those changes.
-Investigators can find the university’s amendment request with the forms posted on the IRB web page.
-This form requires a description of the change or addition, rationale for the modification, unmarked copy of new documents (e.g., consent form, study instrument, advertisement), and the revised documents (noting all changes by bolding additions and deletions via strikethrough; or via the track-changes feature in MSWord).
-Completed forms should be sent to IRB@IndianaTech.edu.
-After IRB review, a Notice of Approval or revised Notice of Exemption will be emailed to the investigator.
+Any changes to research protocol must be reviewed by the IRB prior to implementation of those changes.
+Investigators can submit an amendment to research protocol by submitting a Post-Approval Change Form.
+This form requires a description of the change or addition, rationale for the modification, unmarked copy of new documents (e.g., consent form, study instrument, advertisement), and the revised documents (noting all changes by bolding additions and deletions via strike through; or via the track-changes feature in MSWord).
+After IRB review, a decision regarding the changes will be emailed to the investigator.
 Changes to approved protocols may not be implemented until the change is approved by the IRB.
-Amendments to non-exempt protocols must be submitted by the 1st of the month for review at that month’s IRB meeting.

 If an adverse or unexpected event occurs on an approved protocol, what is an investigator required to do?